-Penang Institute, in collaboration with the U.S. Embassy Kuala Lumpur, cordially invite you to a public lecture entitled “U.S. – Malaysia Relations: Past, Present and Future Direction” by Dr Pamela Sodhy, Adjunct Associate Professor at Georgetown University, Washington DC which is scheduled as follows:
+Penang Institute, in collaboration with the U.S. Embassy Kuala Lumpur, is proud to host a public lecture entitled “U.S. – Malaysia Relations: Past, Present and Future Direction” by Dr Pamela Sodhy, Adjunct Associate Professor at Georgetown University, Washington DC which is scheduled as follows:

 Date: November 29, Thursday